Simplexvirus

-Simplexvirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Alphaherpesvirinae.
-Humans and mammals serve as natural hosts.
+Simplexvirus is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Alphaherpesvirinae.
+Mammals, including humans, serve as natural hosts.
 Diseases associated with this genus include skin vesicles or mucosal ulcers, rarely encephalitis, and meningitis.

 Species

-The following 17 species are assigned to the genus in ICTV 2022:
+The genus contains the following species, listed by scientific name and followed by the common name of the species: